projects-by-ac/fix-macos-samba-server-icon/README.md

 # Fix Samba Share Server Icon on macOS Finder

 ### Overview
 This bash script is designed to run **on Ubuntu-Server 22.04/24.04 with Samba-Service installed and Samba-Shares configured** and resolves the issue of Samba share connections appearing as old CRT monitor icons in macOS Finder.
-It provides a straightforward solution to ensure proper icon representation for Samba shares when accessed from macOS.
+It provides a straightforward solution to ensure proper icon representation for Samba share connections when accessed from macOS.

 ***